Abhinav7264/Abhinav7264/README.md

 ## Hi there my name is Abhinav Mohan 👋

-Welcome to my awesome repository where you can find some insane ideas of mine coming to life.
+🚀 Welcome to my awesome repository!

-Little about me , I am a system engineer with good years of experience on infrastructure as code jobs , now i am primarly focusiing on devops project to automate , build something cool.
+Where wild ideas turn into reality 🔧⚡

+I'm a System Engineer with years of hands-on experience in Infrastructure as Code (IaC) 🏗️, and these days I'm diving deep into the world of DevOps 🌐—automating everything I can get my hands on 🤖 and building cool, efficient, and scalable solutions 💡.

+💻 From scripting madness to deploying with style, I'm all about:

+🔥 Creating smooth CI/CD pipelines

+📦 Containerizing all the things

+☁️ Playing with the cloud

+🛠️ Tinkering with tools & tech to make workflows faster and smarter

+Stay tuned—more awesome projects coming soon!
-Check out my Amazon web service projects
+Let’s connect and build something epic together! ✨ Check out my Amazon web service projects

 https://github.com/Abhinav7264/IAMUserMigration